TrucTranTrung/RAG_Project/README.md

 - The system includes both Text-to-Speech (TTS) and Speech-to-Text (STT) modules, enabling fully voice-based communication.
 - The entire application is containerized with Docker and deployed through a CI/CD pipeline using Jenkins.
 - For monitoring, logging, and observability, the infrastructure integrates Grafana, Prometheus, and the ELK stack.
+- Alert: This project required GPU for model

 ## Front-end
 <img width="1851" height="922" alt="Screenshot from 2025-11-21 14-46-32" src="https://github.com/user-attachments/assets/b6e6cb66-66c7-4813-a044-83598d33a282" />